Education-Cert Elem Ed (EDC)

 This practicum provides the education student with a supervised pre-student teaching experience at the elementary, middle, or high school level.
 As part of the regular clinical hours required by the Graduate Teacher Certification Program, practicum students will develop and teach a minimum of a 5-lesson unit, based on Wisconsin Model Academic Standards and the specific classroom’s curriculum.

 EDC 7405.
-Pre-Student Teaching Field Experience.
+Pre-Student Teaching Clinical Experience.
 (1 Credit)

 EDC 7410.
 Student Teaching Placement 1.
 (3 Credits)